 - Buying Guide: 15 best laptops in the world today

-However, once you look beneath the surface, the Acer Swift 3 will blow your mind with powerful components that feel right at home within its all-aluminum chassis.
+Once you look beneath the surface however, the Acer Swift 3 will blow your mind with powerful components that feel right at home within its all-aluminum chassis.

-If you just want an affordable laptop that will get you through your quotidian workloads without breaking a sweat, the Acer Swift 3 may be just what you’re looking for.
-It won’t be the most powerful hardware on the market, or the most attractive, but it does make full use of its 15-inch Full HD display, 3.53 pounds of heft and a 0.71-inch frame.
+If you just want an affordable laptop that will get you through your daily workloads without breaking a sweat, the Acer Swift 3 may be just what you’re looking for.
+It won’t be the most powerful hardware on the market, nor will it be the most attractive, but it does make full use of its 15-inch Full HD display, 3.53 pounds of heft and a 0.71-inch frame.

 Here is the Acer Swift 3 configuration sent to TechRadar for review: